diffix/syndiffix-fs/README.md

 `<file.csv>` - Specifies the input CSV file.

-`--columns [<string>...]` - The selection of columns to synthesize and their types in the format `name:t`, where `t` is one of the following:
+`--columns [<string>...]` - The selection of columns to synthesize and their types in the format `name:x`, where `x` is one of the following:
 `b`-boolean, `i`-integer, `r`-real, `t`-timestamp, `s`-string.

 ### Optional arguments

 `--aidcolumns [<string>...]` - List of entity ID columns used for anonymization.
-If not specified, assumes each row represents a different entity.
+If not specified, assumes each row represents a distinct protected entity.

 `--verbose` - Display extra output for debugging purposes.